bincrafters/demo-azure-iot-sdk/README.md

 ## Advanced Notes

+**Learning** : Understanding how all of the pieces in this demo work together is non-trivial.
+Conan and CMake are both powerful and feature-rich platforms, which take time to comprehend.
+Also, packaging the Azure IOT SDK and related libraries required some advanced Conan and CMake techniques because the projects were not laid out with Conan.io packaging in mind.
+However, we believe the approach taken here demonstrates a step forward in managing dependencies between C++ components, and so it was worth the effort for us.
+We also hope our efforts demonstrate that it's worth learning more about Conan.io, and that it can actually work for virtually any C/C++ project.

 **Compiling Options** : This demo is setup to be simple to get started with little or no experience with Conan or CMake.
 However, like many C or C++ libraries, the AzureIOTHubSDK and it's transitive dependencies have many compile time options.
 Conan and CMake are both capable of passing all the options to dependencies in a straightforward way.

+**Package Details** : In addition to the compile time options, there are many other nuances to using the IOTHubSDK and improvements we plan to make to the package itself.
+A great deal of time was spent to create the recipes which create the packages.
+We will continue to try to keep the packages current with the latest releases on Github.

 **Visual Studio** : VS2017 now has CMake integration.
 This project takes special steps to make that work seamlessly with Conan.
 The key is the use of the following pieces together:
 * include(conan_include.cmake) - Added to the top of the `CMakeLists.txt` file.